jamesoff/www-jamesoff-net/_posts/2017-08-26-tmux-configuration.markdown

 ## Conclusion

-{% image tmux/tmux.png alt="Screenshot of iTerm2 showing my tmux session with cowsay" %}
+{% image big tmux/tmux.png alt="Screenshot of iTerm2 showing my tmux session with cowsay" %}

 I hope something here has been of use to you, and that you can find tmux a useful tool.
 Happy tmuxing!